DavidNgugi/speed-cli/README.md

 bash install.sh
 ```

 That's it!
-The monitor is now running in the background.
+Both monitoring and dashboard are now running in the background.

 ## Features

 - **Automatic hourly monitoring** - Set it and forget it
-- **Beautiful web dashboard** - Real-time charts and stats
+- **Background web dashboard** - Always available at http://localhost:6432
+- **Real-time charts and stats** - Beautiful visualizations
 - **Smart alerts** - Get notified when speeds drop
 - **Historical data** - Track patterns over weeks
 - **CSV exports** - Perfect for ISP support tickets